 San Francisco, 1987: The last few years, at the answering service conventions, the new voicemail machines were displayed, with big price tags.
 A few owners bought them, then tried selling voicemail for $30-$50 per month.
 I thought it was coming, but it wasn’t here yet.

 Until I got a call from Judy Laurence.

 She asked me if I wanted to buy her voicemail business.
 She’d looked us up in the yellow pages, and because I’d entered the name ‘A Budget Answering Service’, starting in the A’s, I was the first person she reached.

-“Sure,” I said.
-When I got her proposal, it was a lot of money.
+“Sure,” I said, and then when I got her proposal, I discovered it was a lot of money.
 She wanted $64,000 for a Centigram machine, including her business with some clients.
 Why was she selling?